Creating a Career Development Plan: Tips and Strategies

 - What are my accomplishments until now?

-- What do I think I could do better?
+- What do I believe I could improve on?

 Identify Your Long-Term Objectives